fmattioli/Feijuca.Keycloak.AuthServices/README.md

 - With just one instance from your application you can handle different tenants using the same JWT token generation config
 - Obtaining information such as a tenant, user id, url and so on from a token.
 (If you wanna implement a method do retrieve another thing related to the token, open a PR)

-## Feijuca.Keycloak.TokenManager 👨🏽‍💻
-Managing certain actions in Keycloak can be complicated.
-For instance, creating a new user using the keycloak api involves several steps: obtaining a token, creating the user, setting a password...
-With **Feijuca.Keycloak.TokenManager**, you can create a user in a single request since all necessary actions are already integrated into the project.

-### Features ⛲
-- Every action in one place.
-Forget about call multiples endpoints to do actions about users on keycloak.
-Do actions related to the user (Creation, remotion, e-mail confirming, password redefinition, and so on) based on predefined endpoints.
-- Custom endpoints based on your necessities (If you think it could be helpful to the project, open a PR to discuss additional features).

 ## Getting Started on Feijuca.Keycloak.Auth.MultiTenancy

 - Prerequisites